xelaj/mtproto/.github/CONTRIBUTING.md

 ### and you can immediately offer a pull request!

-Here it is up to you, the only thing is: we are more willing to take pull requests based on a specific issue (i.e. created pull request based on issue #100500 or something like this) This will help us understand what problem your request solves.
+Here it is up to you, the only thing is: we are more willing to take pull requests based on a specific issue (i.e., created pull request based on issue #100500 or something like this) This will help us understand what problem your request solves.

-## Styleguides
+## Styleguide

 ### commit comments